databenry/smallquery/README.md

 :warning: This repository is still under construction and experimental, so please be careful to use for any purpose.

-SmallQuery allows us to query data on local via SQL compatible with [BigQuery Standard SQL](https://cloud.google.com/bigquery/docs/reference/standard-sql/enabling-standard-sql), and it aims to support test-driven development for the ETL pipeline.
+SmallQuery allows us to query data on local via SQL compatible with [BigQuery Standard SQL](https://cloud.google.com/bigquery/docs/reference/standard-sql/enabling-standard-sql), and it aims to support test-driven development for the ETL pipeline using BigQuery.

 ### Usage Examples